Quuxplusone/Advent/adventure-family-tree/field-guide.md

     treasure chest, golden eggs, jeweled trident, Ming vase, egg-sized emerald, platinum pyramid, glistening pearl, Persian rug, rare spices, golden chain, giant ruby, jade necklace, amber gemstone, star sapphire, ebony statuette

+## Vending machines

+- BRHA0017: _You are at a dead-end.
+Built into the far wall is a strange, black and copper-coloured receptacle with a sign posted above it._
+    READ SIGN: _‘DWARFACELL’ LAMP RE-CHARGING STATION: Insert coin and wait for instructions._
+    There is a non-treasure _coin_.

+- LONG0501 (MCDO0551): The _lead slugs_ from the gnome's phone booth can also be used
+    in the vending machine.

+- WOOD0350 (LONG0501, PLAT0550, etc): _There is a massive vending machine here.
+The instructions on it read:
+    "Drop coins here to receive fresh batteries."_

 ## Wizards